Change (Progress) Documentation

 When documenting multiple times during an extended encounter, each “progress” record should emphasize what has changed since the prior note.
 Progress notes are about what is new; they are not meant to be understood in isolation from the rest of the chart.

 Good change documentation is interpretive, rather than replicative.
-Pertinent change notes keep the chart lean, making it easier for other users to appreciate trends and developments.
+Pertinent progress notes keep the chart lean, making it easier for other users to appreciate trends and developments.

 Unhelpful change documentation degrades the signal-to-noise ratio of a shared health record.
 Clinical decision-making is hampered when important details are buried in unnecessary duplication and clutter.

-Connect Care gives access to vast amounts of patient data, together with tools for inserting that data into notes.
-When used thoughtfully, data links can save time by drawing attention to key information found elsewhere in the chart.
-However, when used carelessly, these same tools can make notes lengthy and cumbersome to read, frustrating efforts to discover what is clinically important at a particular point in a patient's journey.
+Connect Care contains vast amounts of patient data, together with powerful tools for inserting that data into notes.
+When used thoughtfully, data links can save time by drawing attention to information found elsewhere in the chart.
+However, when used carelessly, these same "Smart" tools can make notes difficult to read, frustrating efforts to discover what is clinically important at a particular point in a patient's journey.

-For example, replicating the last 48 hours of all inpatient lab results can add more than 50 lines to a note.
+For example, replicating the last 48 hours of all lab results can add more than 50 lines to a note.
 By contrast, commenting on the clinical significance of a few key results rarely adds more than a few lines to a progress note.
-Powerful result review tools are available to all readers and can be used alongside notes when needed.
+Result review tools are available and can be used alongside notes when needed by readers.

-Another common contributor to note bloat is inappropriate copy-paste or copy-forward of material available elsewhere in the chart.
-Copying prior documentation to a new note may carry-forward inaccurate or irrelevant information while obscuring clinically relevant developments.
+Inappropriate copy-paste or copy-forward of material available elsewhere in the chart may carry-forward inaccurate or irrelevant information while further cluttering notes and obscuring clinically relevant developments.

 These two behaviours -- insertion of readily available chart data and copy-paste of prior documentation -- together drive much of what has become known as “note bloat”, a digital health record affliction that decreases the signal-to-noise ratio of clinical documentation.